Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Design Rule: Modulation-induced Phase Shift of Light

 The transfer matrix equation can be taken into angular frequency domain by taking the Fourier transform of both sides as:

-where * denotes the convolution.
+where $A_{1,2}(\omega)$ and $B_{1,2}(\omega)$ are the complex amplitudes of forward and backward propagating plane waves at the opposite sides of the metasurfaces in the frequency domain, respectively, and * denotes convolution.
 Equation (2) implies that an input frequency $\omega_0$ will be converted to a spectrum of output frequencies.
 When the elements are varying with a periodic modulation having a modulation frequency of $\omega_m$, the transfer matrix is also periodic and can be expanded in form a Fourier series as:

 And the Fourier transform takes the following form:

 Therefore, the generated frequency harmonics will be a discrete spectrum consisted of the input frequency up- and down-modulated by the time modulation frequency.